Skip to content

 Hidden Falls

-Another famous waterfall in Minnesota is the hidden falls (in Saint Paul, MN).
+Another famous waterfall in Minnesota is the Hidden Falls (in Saint Paul, MN).
 But it’s not very impressive!

 Gooseberry Falls